-SUMA offers group benefits, insurance services, and purchasing programs that can reduce the costs of municipal government operations.
+SUMA offers group benefits through Group Benefit Insurance (GBI), insurance services through SUMAssure, and purchasing programs through Kinetic GPO that can reduce the costs of municipal government operations.
 We are once again using the strength of numbers, this time to help our members get more for less.
-Getting the Most Out of Your Membership with SUMA Programs (pages 7 and 8) tells the story of our group programs: what we offer members and how we save them money.
+Make the Most of Your SUMA Membership, (pages 7 and 8) tells the story of our group programs: what we offer members and how we save them money.